-English as a Second Language (ESL) is an instructional program to help English Language Learners (ELLs) do just that—learn English.
+English as a Second Language (ESL) is an instructional program to help English Learners (ELs) do just that—learn English.
 It comprises a variety of instructional strategies and techniques to develop proficiency in Listening, Speaking, Reading, Writing and Comprehension.
 Seven ESL teachers and five ESL tutors serve our district, providing instruction in the basics, for those who speak little or no English, as well as more advanced lessons for those who speak more English.
 Over 20 classroom teachers are also trained in the SIOP method of sheltered content instruction to better support beginning and intermediate level ELLs in grades 1 through 8.

 English Language Learners